Maryland House speaker raises concerns about social equity as debate over marijuana legalization begins

 As the first Black person and first woman in her role, she feels the weight of ensuring a process that achieves something she says no state has: equity in who benefits from loosening rules that disproportionately ensnared Black people in the criminal justice system.

-But as that caution ran up against the urgency of younger, more liberal members of her caucus who pointed to processes well underway elsewhere and the continued disproportionate number of arrests of Black residents, she’s agreed to back a proposal that automatically expunges some marijuana-related arrests, among other things.
+But as that caution ran up against the urgency of younger, more liberal members of her caucus who pointed to processes well underway elsewhere and the continued disproportionate number of arrests of Black residents, she has agreed to back a proposal that automatically expunges some marijuana-related arrests, among other things.

-The measure bends toward the type of justice she’s pursued across other issues touching on race, from public health to policing to funding for historically Black universities and colleges.
-And as debate begins in earnest about what the billion-dollar industry might look like, she’s adamant any regulatory process that follows a referendum must center on the people largely left out when medical marijuana was legalized: entrepreneurs of color.
+The measure bends toward the type of justice she has pursued across other issues touching on race, from public health to policing to funding for historically Black universities and colleges.
+And as debate begins in earnest about what the billion-dollar industry might look like, she is adamant any regulatory process that follows a referendum must center on the people largely left out when medical marijuana was legalized: entrepreneurs of color.

 “We want to make sure the equity part of this is right, so that everyone who wants to go into [business] can,” she said.
 “We don’t want anyone to be blocked out for any reason.”